PandiaJason/Proof-of-Knowledge-On-Chain/README.md

 A standard interface allows wallet/broker/auction applications to work with any NTT on Ethereum.
 We provide for simple nntSetup smart contracts as well as contracts that track an *arbitrarily large* number of NTTs.
 Additional applications are discussed below.

 This standard is inspired by the ERC-721 token standard.
-That removes the features like 'transfer' and 'approve', it also redefines the '_mint' function.
-Finally, the tokens can be minted by issuer/operator to specific user.
+It removes the features like 'transfer', 'burn and 'approve' functions, it also redefines the scope of '_mint' function.
+Finally, this standard can mint tokens by the issuer/operator('msg.sender is the 'onlyOwner') to specific user.

 ## Code